 - The Wentworth family have owned land around the village of Wentworth since the 13th century, but the first known house here was built by Thomas Wentworth, the 1st Earl of Stafford, in the 1630s.
 The ill-fated Earl gained significant power as an advisor to King Charles I but would be executed in 1641 with consent by the king who wanted to appease the Parliament.

 - Charles Watson-Wentworth, 2nd Marquess of Rockingham, had many follies constructed on the estate in the 18th century that were designed by John Carr.
 One of these, a 46 ft. tall pyramid shaped folly called Needle’s Eye, is said to have been built for the Marquess to win a bet as he said he could “drive a coach and horses through an eye of a needle”.
-If you look closely at the folly, you’ll see a number of musket-ball holes at around head height, and it is believed it may have been used as a location for a firing squad.
+If you look closely at the folly, you’ll see a number of musket-ball holes at around head height, and it is said that it may have been used as a location for a firing squad.

 - In 1771, American statesman Benjamin Franklin would visit the north of England and Midlands, making stops at both Wentworth Woodhouse and Chatsworth.